standardebooks/manual/7-high-level-structural-patterns.rst

 			<p epub:type="bridgehead">Our first night⁠:ws:`wj`—Under canvas⁠:ws:`wj`—An appeal for help⁠:ws:`wj`—Contrariness of teakettles, how to overcome⁠:ws:`wj`—Supper⁠:ws:`wj`—How to feel virtuous⁠:ws:`wj`—Wanted! a comfortably-appointed, well-drained desert island, neighbourhood of South Pacific Ocean preferred⁠:ws:`wj`—Funny thing that happened to George’s father⁠:ws:`wj`—A restless night.</p>
 		</header>

+#.
+Bridgeheads are typically set in italics. `Exceptions are allowed according to rules for italics </manual/VERSION/8-typography#8.2.13>`__.

 Dedications
 ***********